-4 steps to creating a family “welcome committee”
+4 steps to creating a family “Welcome Committee”

 As school leaders, it has been rewarding to witness our elementary school community shifting over the years, becoming increasingly diverse and reflecting the richness of Toronto.
 With this shift, our responsibility as leaders has also evolved.
 We now feel an even greater imperative to ensure all families feel welcomed and included – especially those who are new to our community.
 While approximately 90% of our families already have established relationships within the local community, we are deeply committed to drawing in the remaining 10%, ensuring that they also feel they belong.